 Self Weight

-The Self Weight feature automatically calculates the weight of structural members based on their material density and cross-sectional area.
+The Self Weight feature automatically calculates gravity loads for structural members and plates from their assigned material density and geometry.
 This ensures you don't have to manually calculate and apply gravity loads for the structure itself.

 How it Works